doctrine/orm/docs/en/reference/improving-performance.rst

 Read-Only Entities
 ------------------

-Starting with Doctrine 2.1 you can mark entities as read only (See metadata mapping references for details).
+You can mark entities as read only (See metadata mapping references for details).
 This means that the entity marked as read only is never considered for updates, which means when you call flush on the EntityManager these entities are skipped even if properties changed.
 Read-Only allows to persist new entities of a kind and remove existing